TernaryFortress/Security-Checklist/Linux/services.md

 wpa_supplicant: This handles the wifi.

 tracker-miner: These services cache the contents and file names for the desktop's search feature.
-Disabling it safer than not.
+Disabling it is safer than not.
 There are many variants, so we just list them all.

 ## Why "mask" and not "disable"?
 Mask causes weird messages when updating the operating system.